jasonHYLam/Acre-test-takehome/README.md

 I have used the Playwright library for its ease of end-to-end testing, and wrote the tests specifically for the HSBC affordability calculator.

 I have written table-driven tests as directed by the assignment.
+The table-driven test style uses a collection of input data, loops through it and performs the same test for each loop iteration.
+To handle different scenarios, there are many if statements to create different branches of execution.
 However I would have otherwise written individual tests.

 The input data is provided in the `inputData.ts` file.
 I believe this would suffice for a takehome assignment as I have interpreted the purpose of the assignment to focus more on the data's types and range rather than the way it is setup, however in a real-world scenario I would obtain the data from a database.